taunoe/tauno-monitor/README.md

 It aims to be beginner-friendly, small and easy to use.
 Not feature-rich and professional.

+### Features:

-It remembers the last settings (Theme, Baud Rate, Port etc), auto reconnects to the serial port and can log data to a file.
+ - Remembers the last used settings (Theme, Baud Rate, Port etc.).
+ - Auto reconnects to the serial port when the connection is lost.
+ - Can log data to a file.
+ - Customizable colors.

 ## Important